kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## The Structure

 MCP has three main roles:
-Client — the AI app or model.
+Client — the AI app or model
-Server — the tool or data source.
+Server — the tool or data source
-Protocol — the rules for how they talk.
+Protocol — the rules for how they talk
 This standardizes context exchange

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.